TheGreatPintoJ/TheGreatPintoJ/README.md

 ## Hi there 👋

-I am a coder who loves creating simple scripts to automate tasks, as well as modding videogames I have been learning and practicing in offensive cybersecurity, with a goal to be certified in newtwork penetration testing
+I am a coder who loves creating simple scripts to automate tasks, as well as modding videogames.

+I have been learning and practicing in offensive cybersecurity, with a goal to be certified in newtwork penetration testing

 [![My GitHub stats](https://github-readme-stats.vercel.app/api?username=TheGreatPintoJ&show_icons=true&theme=transparent&hide_border=true)](https://github.com/TheGreatPintoJ)